 If you’re a parent with a child born with bladder exstrophy, you have more options for helpful resources as you navigate this new and unexpected journey.

-We can confidently recommend this helpful, downloadable Bladder Exstrophy Handbook, which is provided by Boston Children’s Hospital.
+We can confidently recommend this helpful, downloadable Bladder Exstrophy Handbook, which Boston Children’s Hospital provides.

-In addition, you may find more help and information at aBEc (Association for the Bladder Exstrophy Community), including videos as well as links to online support groups.
+In addition, you may find more help and information at aBEc (Association for the Bladder Exstrophy Community), including videos and links to online support groups.

-180 Medical can also be a valuable resource for you, especially when it comes to insurance-covered catheters and incontinence supplies.
+180 Medical can also be a valuable resource for you, especially regarding insurance-covered catheters and incontinence supplies.
 We’ll help you customize an order that’s just right for your little one, and we can be a source of support and help as your child grows.
 Do you have questions about what type of catheter to use for your child with bladder exstrophy?
 Want to try some free pediatric catheter samples?
 Just reach out and contact us today.
 We’re ready to help!